Undergraduate Research Conferences

 Tuesday, April 9, 2019: Poster Symposium, 9-11:30am & 1-3:30pm, PMU Ballrooms

-Why should I participate in the Purdue Undergraduate Research Conference?
+Why should I participate in Purdue's undergraduate research conferences?

 Being a part of what makes Purdue excellent prepares you for future experiences where you will need to present and apply your work.
 Being directly involved in the process of discovery, along with the feedback from judges and other student participants during the conference will prove invaluable in your efforts to present your work in the future.

-The Undergraduate Research Conference is open to the public and showcases the research of Purdue undergraduate students.
-Faculty members from your particular college will be judging your oral presentation or poster.
+The undergraduate research conferences are open to the public and showcase the research of Purdue undergraduate students.
+Additionally, during the spring conference, faculty members from your particular college will be judging your oral presentation or poster.